 A more conservative estimate from Loughborough University suggests it can be at least 64 seconds for employees to return to a task with the same attention span as they left it after being interrupted by a new email.

-Dr. Ian M. Paul, a Penn State College of Medicine pediatrician, recently carried out a study on email and tracked all of his emails over an academic year.
-He discovered that in that time he received 2,035 mass distribution emails which included 1,501 from the medical center, another 450 from his department and 84 that came from the university itself.
+In a 2015 study published in JAMA Internal Medicine, Penn State College of Medicine pediatrician Dr. Ian M. Paul tracked all of his emails over an academic year.
+He received 2,035 mass distribution emails — 1,501 from the medical center, 450 from his department, and 84 from the university itself.

 How to estimate what emails are costing you